haroldDOTsh/fulcrum/runtime/src/main/java/sh/harold/fulcrum/api/rank/README.md

 - In-memory caching for performance
 - Async operations with CompletableFuture
 - Automatic expiration checking
-- Base rank state is embedded in the shared `players` document under `rank` and `rankInfo.*`; this keeps the proxy and backend in sync without an extra collection.
+- Base rank state is embedded in the shared `players` document under `rankInfo.*`; this keeps the proxy and backend in sync without an extra collection.
 - Every rank mutation emits an audit entry (when backed by PostgreSQL) into the